mjdamgaard/UP-Web-Project/README.md

 # openSDB

-*Status: A prototype is now live at www.opensdb.com!*
+*Status: A prototype is live now at www.opensdb.com, but it* is *a very basic and crude one.
+One will probably only find it interesting if one is already quite interested in my semantic backend.*
+*I am currently in the process of transforming the source code into REACT, which is going on, not in the master fork, but in a different one.*

 ## Introduction to the project